mijailr/alertas.ec/docs/index.md

 # Index

-This is a sample documentation
+This is the index page sample documentation.